pertusa/ap/docs/fsl_assignment.md

 > You can find more examples [in this link](https://www.songlyrics.com), where you can search lyrics by genre or artist.

 The goal is to effective prompts, and check if ordering of the samples and balance of the classes may affect the results.
 For our few-shot scenario, try with \(N=6\) labeled samples for each of the 2 classes.

-For this exercise, you should use [ChatGPT](https://chatgpt.com) on a browser and **select the GPT-4 legacy model**.

-> When using GPT‑4 through a prompt (for example, via the ChatGPT web interface), the model operates entirely based on its pre‑trained internal knowledge and does not perform live lookups or access external databases in real time.

 Once done, please submit a PDF file (via Moodle) with the experiments you made and the conclusions.